dwavesystems/dwave-optimization/docs/philosophy.rst

 `dwave-optimization` and
-the `Leap <https://cloud.dwavesys.com/leap/>`_\ |TM| service's quantum-classical hybrid nonlinear solver incorporate features and design principals from each of the following areas:
+the `Leap <https://cloud.dwavesys.com/leap/>`_\ |TM| service's quantum-classical hybrid nonlinear solver incorporate features and design principles from each of the following areas:

 .. _optimization_philosophy_quantum_optimization: